syu99/faceUp/README.md

 ## Description

-FaceUp est une application mobile qui vous permet de capturer, sauvegarder et visualiser vos photos préférées en un seul endroit.
+FaceUp is a mobile application that allows you to capture, save, and view your favorite photos in one place.

-## Fonctionnalités
+## Features

-- Prendre des photos à l'aide de l'appareil photo intégré de votre téléphone.
+- Take photos using your phone's built-in camera.
-- Enregistrement des photos dans une galerie intégrée.
+- Save photos in an integrated gallery.
-- Visualisation de vos photos à tout moment.
+- View your photos at any time.

-## Technologies Utilisées
+## Technologies Used

 - React Native
 - Expo